oatlog/oatlog/doc/report/main.typ

 Oatlog's query planning implicitly selects such an order by repeatedy selecting an atom to join in from a set of premise atoms.
 Joins can be primary joins, which iterate all relation tuples matching some columns, or semi-joins which verify that there are at least one relation tuple that matches the known columns.
-Semi-joins, as dictated by the generic join algorithm take precedence over primary joins, aside from the optimization that single-element primary joins are preferred.
+Semi-joins, as dictated by the Generic join algorithm take precedence over primary joins, aside from the optimization that single-element primary joins are preferred.
 Oatlog encodes this as selecting the option with the maximum associated `RelationScore`, an enum which is shown with cases in ascending order of priority in @fig_impl_relation_score.